apache/infrastructure-website/README.md

     Browse to localhost:8000

 ## Technical site documentation:
-Anytime you checkin a file, the site is regenerated: https://ci.apache.org/builders/infrastructure-website/
+Any time you check in a file, the site regenerates: https://ci.apache.org/builders/infrastructure-website/

 ## Preparation